 TOO MUCH IMMIGRATION?

 Sahlgren’s explanation is in line with the observation that homogeneity (as opposed to diversity) seems to be conducive to learning success.
-Finland, which was largely spared by the international immigration flows until the late 2000’s, had an unusually homogeneous population.
+Finland, which was largely spared by the international immigration flows until the late 2000s, had an unusually homogeneous population.
 Particularly the frequently praised Finnish village schools, where innovative cross-age and cross-social background teaching takes place, have very homogeneous student bodies.
 And when Finland became a destination for immigrant flows, its performance started to decline.
 From 2009 to 2012, Finland dropped by 2.8 percent in math, by 3 percent in science, and by 1.7 percent in reading comprehension.
-In the 2015 results, Finland’s continued to fall back, and it is now ranked 12th in math, fifth in science and fourth in reading (which is, of course, still pretty good, but Finland previously took first place in PISA).
+In the 2015 results, Finland’s continued to fall back, and it is now ranked 12th in math, fifth in science, and fourth in reading (which is, of course, still pretty good, but Finland previously took first place in PISA).

 LESSONS FOR GEORGIA

 Georgia’s performance in PISA is even worse than Sweden’s.
-In the 2015 PISA study, Georgia took the places 59 in math, 61 in science, and 64 in reading (out of 72 countries).
+In the 2015 PISA study, Georgia took the places 59 in maths, 61 in science, and 64 in reading (out of 72 countries).
 But what are the reasons?
 Georgia has no noteworthy immigration (the population is quite heterogeneous but the different ethnicities are culturally similar), and given the centralized NAEC exams, there is no risk for a “race to the bottom” in Georgia.

 The reasons for the bad performance of Georgia and Sweden are in fact very different.
 In Georgia, degrees and formally high qualifications do usually not ensure job market success.
 This is very different in Sweden and many other northern European countries, where the unemployment rates of highly skilled people are far below general unemployment rates and high-skilled unemployment is largely unaffected by the business cycle.